vorbeiei/kelctl/README.md

 #### `validate` function

-This function will validate a ToggleList to make sure that current values are below limit in settings.
+This function will validate a ToggleList to make sure that current values are below provided limit value.
 Will raise [ValueOutOfLimitError](#valueoutoflimiterror-class) if validation failed.
-`dyn6List.validate()`
+Needs a **limit**(value in amps, float) as argument to compare against.
+Typically, limit should just be the set device limit.
+`dyn6List.validate(20.47)`

 #### `__str__` function